oktadev/okta-blog/_source/_posts/2022-02-09-a-developers-guide-to-elasticsearch-with-laravel.md

 [Elasticsearch](https://www.elastic.co) allows you to index your data and perform searches quickly and efficiently.
 It also allows you to better understand your data, and to track your query load times using tools like [Kibana](https://www.elastic.co/kibana/), a visualization dashboard for your data .

 If you have an e-commerce website, it's important to add a search engine that will allow your users to search through thousands of products, including multiple fields like titles, descriptions, and categories in the search.
-Elasticsearch a versatile search engine that not only makes the process easy for you, but also indexes and [caches](https://www.elastic.co/blog/elasticsearch-caching-deep-dive-boosting-query-speed-one-cache-at-a-time) data to provide a faster and more optimized response to your queries.
+Elasticsearch is a versatile search engine that not only makes the process easy for you, but also indexes and [caches](https://www.elastic.co/blog/elasticsearch-caching-deep-dive-boosting-query-speed-one-cache-at-a-time) data to provide a faster and more optimized response to your queries.

 ## Integrate Elasticsearch with Laravel